Isolating Myself Because of Schizoaffective Disorder and GAD

 Deep down, I know that even with my schizoaffective disorder and painful anxiety disorder I’m still a good, smart, funny person worth getting to know.
 One acquaintance made my day by describing me as charming.

 It’s been hard not having many friends, especially friends who live close by.
 Luckily, for better or for worse, this era of Facebook and the Internet allows me to socialize with others while in the privacy of my apartment.
 But that’s not the same as meeting with someone face to face.
 People are different on the Internet than they are in real life.
-So, hopefully, with spring, I’ll gain another period of confidence to interact with others in real life.
+So, hopefully, with spring, I’ll gain another period of confidence to interact with others in real life and not isolate myself so much.